-It’s during our winter.
-Yes we even have a winter!
-Let’s say the best months are from June to September.
+It’s during our winter - yes we even have a winter!
+The best months are from June to September.
 That’s our main wind season.
 The water temperature is 22°C on average.
 The wind is between 18 to 35 knots.
 Full wetsuit recommended.

 April/ May and October/November.
 You won’t have wind everyday but that’s OK because there are lots of other sea activities you’ll enjoy with the warmer weather.

 The sea and air temperature are warmer.
 The wind is between 10 and 25 knots.
 Shorty wetsuit will be fine.